Welcome

 A New Interdisciplinary Research Experience (Spring 2018 Course)

-During the Spring 2018 term, the students enrolled in biology professor Jeff Dudycha's BIOL 599 Topics in Biology: Chords & Codons and music professor Reginald Bain's MUSC 540/(737) (Advanced) Projects in Computer Music teamed up in a unique beyond-the-classroom experience that focuses on interdisciplinary research/creative activity that lies at the intersection of intersection of genetics and algorithmic composition.
+During the Spring 2018 term, the students enrolled in biology professor Jeff Dudycha's BIOL 599 Topics in Biology: Chords & Codons and music professor Reginald Bain's MUSC 540/(737) (Advanced) Projects in Computer Music teamed up in a unique beyond-the-classroom experience that focuses on interdisciplinary research/creative activity that lies at the intersection of genetics and algorithmic composition.
 Eight undergraduate biologists and six undergraduate/graduate composers created the following four projects:

 Group 1